cea-hpc/modules/doc/source/module.rst

  match is also applied to the other module sub-commands and modulefile Tcl commands for the module specification they receive as argument.

- Case sensitiveness behavior is defined in the following order of preference:
- :option:`--icase` command line switch, which corresponds to the ``always`` mode, then :envvar:`MODULES_ICASE` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_ICASE` overrides default configuration and :option:`--icase` command line switch overrides every other ways to set case sensitiveness behavior.
+ This environment variable value supersedes the default value set in the :mconfig:`icase` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--icase`/:option:`-i` command line switches, which correspond to the ``always`` mode, override this environment variable.

  .. only:: html